How to install a Windows 11 VM using LXD

 :warning:This needs to be run as root

-sudo distrobuilder repack-windows WindowsIsoImage.iso win11.lxd.iso
+sudo lxd-imagebuilder repack-windows WindowsIsoImage.iso win11.lxd.iso

 ⓘYou might also get a message “failed to create overlay” depending on the file system you use.
 This does not hinder the process, rather it will just do things the alternative way which may take a few min longer

-The result is a new iso image that will work seamlessly with LXD.
+The result is a new ISO image that will work seamlessly with LXD.

-We can now locate the new iso file
+We can now locate the new ISO file

 ls -lh win11.lxd.iso